billyyoung/blog/content/posts/losing-weight.md

 Alas, I know I'll be eating much more on this trip than in my usual day-to-day in SF.
 I'll definitely, absolutely gain a few pounds (Narrator: it was more like 5-6).
 And I'm OK with that; I _want_ to eat a lot on this trip and enjoy all the delicious local food, and I _also know_ I'll be able to work my weight back down once I'm home and on my normal routine again.

 But this post isn't about how to lose weight.
 Or at least not like in a "5 Weight Loss Hacks You Need To Try" kind of way.
 No, this post is about all the thoughts and feelings and history so many of us have surrounding the topic of weight and weight loss.
-For me it's my messy entangled web of my relationships with: food, my physical body, my body image, how I'm viewed and how I think I'm viewed, goal-setting and failure, habits, cultural and societal bloatware, and more.
+For me it's my messy entangled web of my relationships with: food, my physical body, my body image, how I view myself, how I think I'm viewed, goal-setting, failure, habits, cultural and societal bloatware, and more.

 (E.g. even at 180 lbs, I fall into the [BMI category of 'Overweight'](https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html#Interpreted).
 Not a particularly useful measure IMO, but it's one that I've had applied to me since I was a kid.
 I also happen to weigh more than \*I\* would like to, and I've been working to change that, also roughly since I was a kid.)

 Trying to make change within this context has been quite hairy!
-I cycled through the typical New Year's Resolution type of process of trying to change something (e.g. diet, exercise), failing due to emotional reasons or logistical reasons or both, beating myself up about failing or avoiding the thing after, processing, then trying again or trying a different tactic.
+I cycled through the typical New Year's Resolution type of process of trying to change something (e.g. diet, exercise), failing due to emotional reasons or logistical reasons or both, beating myself up about failing, avoidance, processing, then trying again / trying a different tactic.
 And nothing seemed to really work.
 But then all of a sudden, it did.

 I realize now that in the years (years!)
 I've been trying, I've come to understand myself better and I _have_ slowly been changing my relationships with food, body image, how I view myself, and change management.
 And I've started carving out a path of less and less resistance to continue losing weight--I found some combination of things that work for me, and that I can keep up.